 Why is HDPE so Popular?

 Products made of high density polyethylene are long-lasting and easy to maintain.
 Food stored in HDPE containers does not get contaminated by the polymer, making it quite safe for humans.
 Some important attributes of this polymer are highlighted in this subsection.

 - HDPE retains its rigid structure until its melting point is reached.

-- Once in the melt state, this polymer can be easily molded into any desired shape.
+- Once in the melt state, this polymer can be easily moulded into any desired shape.

 - This property makes it an ideal choice in the production of food containers, water bottles, and plastic lumber.

 Resistance to Corrosion

 - This polymer is resistant to mould and rotting, making it an ideal choice for making underground water pipes.

 - Since HDPE can be sterilized via boiling, it is safe to use for food containing purposes.